-After graduation, I served as an artist-in-residence in Harpers Ferry, followed by an artist-in-residency at my alma mater.
-While there, I carved a nine-ton Bicentennial statue of the first settlers in Mercer County, WV, which now resides on the court house lawn in Princeton, WV.
-My carved portrait bust of Aristotle in early Greek style is displayed in the Concord University library.
-I also served as a resource person to students enrolled in art degree programs at Concord.
+Eric Dye is a native West Virginian who graduated from Concord University in 1974 with a Bachelor of Arts in Fine Arts, having won several Best of Show awards in various state and regional exhibitions while a student.
+After graduation, he served as an artist-in-residence in Harpers Ferry, WV, followed by an artist-in-residency at his alma mater, Concord University.
+While there, he carved a nine-ton Bicentennial statue of the first settlers in Mercer County, WV, that now resides on the court house lawn in Princeton, WV.
+He also carved a portrait bust of Aristotle in an early Greek style which is on display in the Concord University library.
+He also served as a resource individual to students enrolled in art degree programs at Concord.

 After college Eric studied painting and sculpture at the Lyme Academy of Fine Art in Old Lyme, Connecticut, under Elisabeth Gordon Chandler and Robert Brackman, both artists of international renown and members of the National Academy of Design.

 Eric enjoys the creative process no matter what the medium.
 So, he works in oils, watercolor, pastels, charcoal, and pencil; and also carves in stone, wood, and bone ivory.